 Make the Potato Cakes

 Grate the chilled potatoes into a mixing bowl.
-Gently toss in the spices, onions, garlic, and cilantro.
+Gently fold in the onions and garlic, spices, and cilantro.
 Stir in enough of the eggs to bind the potatoes, but not so much that there is excess egg in the bottom of the bowl.

 Shape the potato mixture into cakes about 3 inches in diameter.
 Wet hands will make the mixture easier to handle.

 Heat enough olive oil to generously cover the bottom of a skillet or griddle.
-Add the potato cakes and cook slowly over medium heat, about 5 to 10 minutes per side, until deep golden brown.
+Add the potato cakes and cook slowly over medium heat, about about 8 minutes per side, or until deep golden-brown and crisp.

 Alternatively, press all of the potato mixture into hot oil in a large skillet, and cook as a single large maakouda.
 To turn, gently loosen the maakouda all around with a spatula.
 Place a large plate over the frying pan, and turn both the plate and frying pan upside down.
 Add a little more oil to the frying pan and carefully slide the potato cake back into the pan to cook the bottom half.